xueyuanj/human_PBS/README.md

-## human_PBS
+## Population-specific sequence and expression differentiation in Europeans
 The goal is the examine the population-specific divergence of genes
 ##
 ##
-Sequence PBS part:
+##Sequence PBS part

-To get Fst, PBS of Fst
+##Download

 copy.file.bash
 process.1000gn.bash